-Not only will you and your spouse have to decide if either of you will remain in the home after the divorce but in the event the home has to be sold a decision will have to be made as to who should be hired to sell the house and how any potential equity will be divided between the two of you.
-The following are the two basic ways that spouses tend to handle their marital home in a divorce.
+Not only will you and your spouse have to decide if either of you will remain in the home after the divorce, but in the event the home has to be sold, a decision will have to be made as to who should be hired to sell the house and how any potential equity will be divided between the two of you.
+The following are the two primary ways spouses tend to handle their marital home in a divorce.

 Selling the home

 You and your spouse can always agree to sell the home and split any equity left after your mortgage has been paid.
-This is perhaps the “cleanest” choice and for what it’s worth is likely what a judge would order you and your spouse to do if your case were to make it all the way to a trial.
+This is perhaps the "cleanest" choice and is likely what a judge would order you and your spouse to do if your case were to make it to a trial.

-The reasons why judges like the idea are likely the same reasons why it may appeal to you.
+The reasons judges like the idea are likely the exact reasons it may appeal to you.
 There is no confusion about what to do or how to do it.
-The house is put up on the market, sold as quickly as possible and the liability of a large home loan is no longer floating around waiting for you or your spouse to grab hold of it and take responsibility for its payment.
+The house is put up on the market sold as quickly as possible, and the liability of a large home loan is no longer floating around, waiting for you or your spouse to grab hold of it and take responsibility for its payment.